Mobutu Sese Seko: Relations with the United States

 Mobutu enjoyed a very warm relationship with the Reagan Administration, through financial donations.
 During Reagan's presidency, Mobutu visited the White House three times, and criticism of Zaire's human rights record by the US was effectively muted.
 During a state visit by Mobutu in 1983, Reagan praised the Zairian strongman as "a voice of good sense and goodwill".

 Mobutu also had a cordial relationship with Reagan's successor, George H. W. Bush; he was the first African head of state to visit Bush at the White House.
 Even so, Mobutu's relationship with the US radically changed shortly afterward with the end of the Cold War.
-With the Soviet Union gone, there was no longer any reason to support Mobutu as a bulwark against communism.
+With the end of the Soviet Union's status as a world superpower, there was no longer any reason to support Mobutu as a bulwark against communism.
 Accordingly, the US and other Western powers began pressuring Mobutu to democratize the regime.
 Regarding the change in US attitude to his regime, Mobutu bitterly remarked: "I am the latest victim of the cold war, no longer needed by the US.
 The lesson is that my support for American policy counts for nothing."
 In 1993, Mobutu was denied a visa by the US State Department after he sought to visit Washington, D.C.

 Mobutu also had friends in America outside Washington.
 Mobutu was befriended by televangelist Pat Robertson, who promised to try to get the State Department to lift its ban on the African leader.